Measurement of Kaon Directed Flow in Au+Au Collisions in the High Baryon Density Region

-The directed flow $v_1$ is the first harmonic coefficient of the Fourier expansion of the azimuthal distribution of emitted particles with respect to the reaction plane~\cite{Poskanzer:1998yz}.
+where $\Psi_{r}$ denotes the reaction plane angle, $\phi$ is the azimuthal angle of the emitted particles.
 The rapidity-even $v_1$ is attributed to fluctuations in the initial geometry~\cite{Teaney:2010vd, Luzum:2010fb}.
-The rapidity-odd $v_1$ investigated in this paper reflects the collective sideward deflection of the particles.
+The rapidity-odd $v_1$ studied here reflects the collective sideward deflection of the particles.
 It is also sensitive to the medium properties at the early stage of heavy-ion collisions~\cite{Hung:1994eq, Gale:2012rq, Schenke:2010rr, Schenke:2010nt, Ryu:2021lnx, Ivanov:2020wak, Tsegelnik:2022eoz}, and can reveal the interplay between initial compression and tilted expansion~\cite{Bozek:2010bi, Nara:2021fuu}.
 Early hydrodynamic calculations~\cite{Rischke:1995ir, Stoecker:2004qu} with first order phase transition have predicted a minimum of net-baryon's mid-rapidity $v_1$ slope ($\text{d}v_1/\text{d}y|_{y=0}$) as the softest point of the EoS.
-This minimum is an indication of the phase transition between Quark Gluon Plasma (QGP) and hadronic phases~\cite{STAR:2014clz, STAR:2017okv}, but no calculation has yet predicted its location~\cite{Stoecker:2004qu, Steinheimer:2014pfa, Konchakovski:2014gda, Nara:2016phs}.
+This minimum is an indication of the phase transition between Quark Gluon Plasma (QGP) and hadronic phases~\cite{STAR:2014clz, STAR:2017okv}, but no calculation has yet predicted its location of collision energy~\cite{Stoecker:2004qu, Steinheimer:2014pfa, Konchakovski:2014gda, Nara:2016phs}.
 In the high baryon density region of heavy-ion collisions, the passage time of the projectile and target spectators is comparable to the dynamic evolution time~\cite{Bialas:1988mn, Liu:1998yc, Oeschler:1998wb, Lin:2017lcj}.
 The presence of spectators influences the collision dynamics due to interactions between the produced hadrons and the spectators~\cite{E895:1999ldn, E895:2000sor, E895:2000maf, Zhang:2018wlk}.
 Negative elliptic flow has been observed for all particles in collisions at $\sqrt{s_{\text{NN}}} <$ 3.5 GeV~\cite{E895:1999ldn, STAR:2021yiu, Liu:2023tqz}, and can be attributed to the shadowing effect caused by the spectators.
 Transport model calculations indicate that the spectator shadowing effect is responsible for the negative $v_1$ slopes, also known as anti-flow, observed for pions and nucleons~\cite{Liu:1998yc, Zhang:2018wlk, Liu:2024ugr}.